 Keep a policy or process in place to ensure that ONLY what should be open is open.
 If you're using AWS resources like Security Groups or Network ACLs, obviously something as simple as a checklist can go a long way...but since many resources are created through automation (i.e. CloudFormation), one can also automate the auditing of these things.
 Whether that's a home-baked script that looks through what you're creating for crappy openings or something like working in security review during your CI/CD process...there's plenty of simple options to avoid this.

 The "funny" part about this breach is that if Capital One had plugged this hole from the get go...nothing else would've happened.
 And so, quite frankly, it's always shocking to see something that's really not that difficult become the sole reason for a company data breach.
 Especially one as large as Capital One.

 Now if bypassing the firewall was a simple as SSRF, then it means they needed to give their servers reduced access to what they can do on behalf of users.
 That, or clean up their darn code and check user inputs for malicious commands.
 At least they didn't let users specify and execute SQL related commands.

 Okay, so the hacker is in the box - what happened next?

-Well, once you're in an EC2 Instance...a lot can go wrong.
+Well, once you're in (or can execute commands on) an EC2 Instance...a lot can go wrong.
 You're pretty much walking on the edge of a knife if you let someone get that far.
 But how did she get into the S3 buckets?
 To understand how, let's talk about

 So, to access AWS services, one way to do so is to be a User.
 Okay, pretty obvious.
 But what about if you want to give other things in AWS, for example your Application Servers, the permission to do things like access your S3 buckets?
 Well, that's what